AWikia/Level/README.md

 | 0019 | E012    | Phoenix Bird            |          | 🐦‍🔥         |
 | 0020 | E013    | Heart on Fire           |          | ❤️‍🔥         |
 | 0021 | E014    | Face with Spiral Eyes   |          | 😵‍💫         |

 #### Country Flags Glyphs (F000 - FFFF)
 Unicode range F000-FFFF is allocated for all Composite Characters deployed using Regional Indicators plus many subdivision flags, each time a new one gets added, it will appear next to the previously defined one and includes the following glyphs:

 | No.  | Unicode | Name                    | PUA Glyph   | ZWJ Glyph |
 | ---- | ------- | ----------------------- | --------- | --------- |

 ### Supplementary Private Use Area-A (F0000 - FFFFF)
-This unicode block will various advanced glyphs, including Component ones
+This unicode block includes various advanced glyphs, including Component ones

 #### Component Glyphs (F0000 - F0FFF)
 Unicode range F000-F0FFF is allocated for all Component Glyphs.
 Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
 69 are supported currently

 #### Supplementary Letter Style Glyphs (F1000 - F1FFF)
 Unicode range F1000-F1FFF is allocated for all Supplementary Letter Style Glyphs.
-0 are supported currently and are exclusive to the BW font.
-All holes indicate that a character can be found at Letterlike Symbols
+159 are supported currently and are exclusive to the BW font.
+All holes in each subrange indicate that a character can be found at a standarized unicode block like Letterlike Symbols.

 | No.  | Glyphs  | Unicode Range | Name                       |
 | ---- | ------- | ------------- | -------------------------- |
 | 0001 | 0010    | F1000-F1009   | Numbers: Serif             |